sc0ttj/mdsh/posts/2019/02/15/it-works-easier-post-editing-and-converting-is-on-the-way.md

-## It works! easier post editing on the way..
+## It works!
+Easier post editing and converting is on the way...

 After the last fix, and as described in previous posts, each time you create a post, this blog tool thing will now save 3 files: